Intel MCS-96: History

 The MCS-96 family originated as a commercial derivative of the Intel 8061, the first processor in the Ford EEC-IV engine controller family.
 Differences between the 8061 and the 8096 include the memory interface bus, the 8061's M-Bus being a 'burst-mode' bus requiring a tracking program counter in the memory devices.
 There were also considerable differences in the I/O peripherals of the two parts – the 8061 had 8 HSI (pulse-measurement) inputs, 10 HSO (pulse-generation) outputs entirely separated from the HSI pins, and a non-sampling 10-bit ADC with more channels than the 8096 had.
 Many differences between the EEC-IV and the 8096 resulted from an effort to share pins to reduce I/O pin count in favor of using the pins for a more conventional memory interface bus.
 The 8096 also had on-chip program memory lacking in the 8061.

 Ford created the Ford Microelectronics facility in Colorado Springs in 1982 to propagate the EEC-IV family, develop other custom circuits for use in automobiles, and to explore the gallium arsenide integrated circuit market.
 Parts in that family included the 8065, which incorporated a memory controller allowing it to address a megabyte of memory.

 The family of microcontrollers are 16-bit, however, they do have some 32-bit operations.
-The processors operate at 16, 20, 25, and 50 MHz, and are separated into 3 smaller families.
+The processors operate at 16, 20, 25, and 50 MHz, and are separated into three smaller families.
 The HSI (high speed input) / HSO (high speed output) family operates at 16 and 20 MHz, and the EPA (event processor array) family operates at all of the frequencies.

-The main features of the MCS-96 family include a large on-chip memory, Register-to-register architecture, three operand instructions, bus controller to allow 8- or 16-bit bus widths, and direct flat addressability of large blocks (256 or more) of registers.
+The main features of the MCS-96 family include a large on-chip memory, register–memory architecture, three operand instructions, bus controller to allow 8- or 16-bit bus widths, and direct flat addressability of large blocks (256 bytes or more) of memory.